-Dr. Biology: Well, from reading about you, I think I am going to pay you to be a venture capitalists.
+Dr. Biology: Well, from reading about you, I think I am going to pay you to be a venture capitalist.
 But on Sundays, I'll let you climb or on Saturdays.
-I'll let you climb mountains but be careful please.
+I'll let you climb mountains but be careful, please.
 All right, the last question and this could be very fun.
 It's probably something you were asked.
 What advice do you have for someone who wants to become a scientist?
-Or maybe someone who already knows they are scientist but they need to know what's the path that I should take?
+Or maybe someone who already knows they are scientists but they need to know what's the path that I should take?

 Bruce: I think the first thing is to look at the mirror and say, is it fun to be a biologist?
 If you find it fun, it's what you ought to do because it is if you enjoy it, it is just an absolutely delightful career.
 You never have to grow up.
-Scientists, when they get together, always complain about the problems and yet they are still doing it.
-To really think do I want to be a biologist, do I really love the biology and then it's clear sailing.
+Scientists, when they get together, always complain about the problems, and yet they are still doing it.
+To really think, "Do I want to be a biologist?
+Do I really love biology?" and then it's clear sailing.
 You can't do anything else.

 Dr. Biology: I'm going to slip back to the business side.
 Your focus has always been the world of science but it turns out that you needed to take on a business component just to be able to move this drug further along.
 What is it like to get into the world of business?